Herringbone Tile Pattern

 All our tiles are reclaimed and therefore have a certain patina and colour that can’t be matched within modern engineered products.
 As you will see in the pictures below, each tile slightly differs from each other.
 We have our specific range of terracotta tiles used in a herringbone which we cut long and thin specifically for use in a herringbone (KY4KR4LUBPLUBW).
 However, we are able to request bespoke orders and dimensions.
 Feel free to contact us with anything in mind.
 Below we have tried to provide some inspiration.

-1. Below are a number of different herringbone floor tiles we have laid with our KR4 and KY4 reclaimed terracotta tiles.
+Below are a number of different herringbone floor tiles ideas we have laid with our KR4 and KY4 reclaimed terracotta tiles.
 Our KY4 tile is long and thin and is ideal for a herringbone pattern.

-3. We recently laid a restaurant in Chelsea, London with our KY4 light terracotta tile.
+2. We recently laid a restaurant in Chelsea, London with our KY4 light terracotta tile.
 This has been sealed with a darkening sealer and has also been used on an open fireplace in the middle of the restaurant.
 As you can see the tiles provide an authentic rustic Mediterranean feel to the restaurant and is laid throughout, including the porch area outside too!

 brick footpath